adaakbulut/DSA210-Term-Project/README.md

 ---

 ## **Limitations and Future Work**
 This section will be completed after the analysis is conducted.
+However, the expected limitations are:
+- Limited to personal data, which may not generalize to larger populations.
-However, the project is limited to the features exported by FLO and Spotify, other factors that may influence emotional well-being and music preferences are not considered.
+- Limited features exported by FLO and Spotify, other factors that may influence emotional well-being and music preferences are not considered.
+- The frequency of data entries to FLO period tracker app may differ from month to month.